 Mobile app

-Mobile apps can be a convenient, accessible way to send and receive money.
+Mobile apps can also be an accessible way to send and receive money.

 While some mobile apps allow users to send and receive money for free, others charge a fee, especially for instant transfers.
-Please keep in mind that these apps may not be secure and can be susceptible to hackers and scammers.
+Please keep in mind that these apps can be targeted by scammers.
 Always make sure you’re aware of whom you’re sending money to or who is sending money to you.